sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

 Possible causes are:

 * The H2 database was not created and it is failing to the find the table.
 * The server did not start properly because some other Application is running on the configured port.
-The default configured port for Sparkflows is ``:8080``
+The default configured port for Fire is ``:8080``

 The http and https ports for Fire can be updated in ``conf/application.properties``.

-Sparkflows UI does not get displayed when I go to :8080.
+Fire UI does not get displayed when I go to :8080.
 Some other UI is displayed
 -----------------------------------------------------------------------------------

-Sparkflows by default runs on ``port 8080``.
+Fire by default runs on ``port 8080``.
 It is possible that you have ``some other application running on port 8080``, and you are seeing its output.
 In this case, the solution is to ``run the Fire server on some other port`` which is not being used by any other application.
 Details for running Fire on another port is here : https://www.sparkflows.io/run-fire-on-different-port